monerodocs/md/docs/interacting/verify-monero-binaries.md

     curl https://www.getmonero.org/downloads/hashes.txt > /tmp/reference-hashes.txt

-    # verify the signature (previous step repeated here)
+    # verify the signature (previous step is repeated here for completeness)
     gpg --verify /tmp/reference-hashes.txt

-    # Grep must print the hash (output cannot be empty)
+    # grep must print the hash (output cannot be empty)
     grep $file_hash /tmp/reference-hashes.txt

 !!! danger
     If the grep output is empty then double check everything because apparently the hashes don't match.

-If grep printed filename and a hash then everything is alright.
+If grep printed filename and a hash then everything is alright!